ekilmer/binaryninja-api/docs/dev/plugins.md

 ### UI Plugins

-If you want to include UI in your plugin, you can integrate with Binary Ninja's Qt-based UI by linking with Qt and `binaryninjaui`.
+If you want to include a UI in your plugin, you can integrate with Binary Ninja's Qt-based UI by linking with Qt and `binaryninjaui`.
 You will need to use the same version of Qt as Binary Ninja.
 We provide steps for building it [here](../about/open-source.md#building-qt), or you can attempt to use a system-provided copy if you use Linux and like to live dangerously.
 Building it is a bit of a process, but should provide you with a working installation.
 Once you have a Qt build,